thu-vis/WordCloud/README.md

     this.size = size; //number
 }
 ```
-DataItem is an item of the result.
+DataItem is one item of the result.
 ***
   ### functions
 **PlaceRectangles**